cfengine/documentation/manuals/enterprise-api/managing-users-and-roles.markdown

       ]
     }

-* * * * *

-Next: [Example - Deleting a User](/manuals/Enterprise-3-0-API#Example-_002d-Deleting-a-User),
-Previous: [Example - Retrieving a User](/manuals/Enterprise-3-0-API#Example-_002d-Retrieving-a-User),
-Up: [Managing Users and Roles](/manuals/Enterprise-3-0-API#Managing-Users-and-Roles)

-#### 1.5.5 Example: Adding a User to a Role
+## Example: Adding a User to a Role

 Adding a user to a role is just an update operation on the user.
 The full role-set is updated, so if you are only appending a role, you may want to fetch the user data first, append the role and then update.
 The same approach is used to remove a user from a role.

 **Request**